Willenhall E-ACT Academy: Willenhall School Sports College

 Willenhall School Sports College was a foundation school that was originally known as Willenhall Comprehensive School until its acquisition of Sports College status through the specialist schools programme in 2001.
 In 2005, it acquired secondary status as a Science College.

 In the years before becoming an academy, it was the biggest secondary school in the Metropolitan Borough of Walsall with over 1600 pupils and 150 staff.
 The school day began at 8.30am and finished early at 2.40pm, however extra-curricular clubs continued until 5.25pm.
 Pupils were split into one of eight houses.
 Whilst pupils in Year Seven had their own form, pupils in Years Eight - Eleven were in mixed year forms.
 Each house was made up of six forms.
 The school, which was headed by Mrs VP Till in its final years, also housed a community centre, a community library and a fitness suite (available for use by the local community).

 According to Government statistics the school was under achieving in the 2007 GCSE Results, but was ranked in the middle of fellow senior schools in Walsall.
 The 2009 GCSE results were the school's best ever.
 Overall 74% of pupils achieved five Grades A*-C at GCSE Level, with 34% achieving five including Maths and English.
 In A Level results, 94% of students passed their exams, with a total of 41 A Grades having been awarded.

-Willenhall E-Act Academy was put on the map when Megan Handley, an alum of the school, was seen cheering from the stands of the Molineux two weeks running on popular football Television show, Match of the Day.
-This is thought to have boosted the prestige of the school tenfold.